 The Beryllium BioBank consists of a Data Coordinating Center, housed at the CU Anschutz Medical Campus at the Colorado School of Public Health, and a Core Specimen Laboratory, housed at National Jewish Health in Denver, Colorado.

-The Department of Energy, assisted by a group of clinicians and scientists from National Jewish Health, Hospital of the University of Pennsylvania, East Tennessee Pulmonary Associates, University of California-San Francisco, and University of California- Los Angeles collected clinical data and specimens for the Beryllium BioBank.
+The Department of Energy, assisted by a group of clinicians and scientists from National Jewish Health, the Hospital of the University of Pennsylvania, East Tennessee Pulmonary Associates, University of California-San Francisco, and University of California- Los Angeles, collected clinical data and specimens for the Beryllium BioBank.
 The purpose of the repository is to facilitate research by collecting de-identified biological specimens and clinical information from a large number of workers exposed to beryllium.
 The BioBank does not directly conduct research.